enkidevs/curriculum/linux/jobs-and-processes-data-manipulation/utilities/image-manipulation-using-convert.md

 ---
 ## Footnotes
 [1:Where to get it]
-Part of ` imagemagick` suit of tools.
+Part of ` imagemagick` suite of tools.
 [2:Size]
 Resizing both width and height requires 250x250, while resizing the width requires only 250.
 [3:Range]